Red-billed tropicbird: Feeding

 Although it is a poor swimmer, the red-billed tropicbird feeds on fish and squid.
 The fish are usually small, between about 10 and 20 cm, although some caught are up to 30 cm.
 The aquatic prey is mostly caught by diving into the water from the air, although flying fish, the preferred fish of this species, are sometimes caught while in the air.
-Fish species eaten include Pacific thread herring (Opisthonema libertate), sharpchin flying fish (Fodiator acutus), flying fish of the genus Hirundichthys, sailfin flying fish (Parexocoetus brachypterus), ornamented flying fish (Cypselurus callopterus), bigwing halfbeak (Oxyporhamphus micropterus), longfin halfbeak (Hemiramphus saltator), tropical two-wing flying fish (Exocoetus volitans), redlip blenny (Ophioblennius atlanticus), squirrelfish (Holocentrus adscensionis), mackerel scad (Decapterus macarellus), shortjaw leatherjacket (Oligoplites refulgens), and mackerels (Scomber spp.).
+Fish species eaten include Pacific thread herring (Opisthonema libertate); various flying fish such as the sharpchin (Fodiator acutus), Hirundichthys spp., the sailfin (Parexocoetus brachypterus), the ornamented (Cypselurus callopterus), the closely related bigwing halfbeak (Oxyporhamphus micropterus) and longfin halfbeak (Hemiramphus saltator), and the tropical two-wing flying fish (Exocoetus volitans); the redlip blenny (Ophioblennius atlanticus), squirrelfish (Holocentrus adscensionis), mackerel scad (Decapterus macarellus), shortjaw leatherjacket (Oligoplites refulgens), and true mackerels (Scomber spp.).
 Squid eaten include the glass squid (Hyaloteuthis pelagica).

 As they grow, the chicks are fed increasingly larger quantities of fish and squid by their parents, generally partly digested and regurgitated.
 Most fish that the chicks are fed are below 6 cm in length, although some fish fed to larger chicks can be up to 30 cm in length.

 This species of tropicbird usually forages alone.
 It usually dives into waters away from the coastline, diving from the air, at heights up to 40 m.
 It will usually hover over the water before diving.
 Sometimes, this bird follows predators that feed near the surface, such as dolphins or tuna.
 The red-billed tropicbird will feed on the fish driven either to or above the surface by the aforementioned predators.
 It usually forages in warmer waters, though does hunt in areas of cooler currents such as the Gulf of California.
 The species has also been recorded foraging in salt wedge estuaries.